 The 2019 NMTP update will rely on feedback and discussions with neighbors, business owners, visitors, adjacent communities, and others.

-Engagement will consist of community-wide surveys, both paper and digital; discussions and meetings with the community; meetings with Neighborhood Planning Councils; meetings with policymakers; and more.
+Engagement will consist of community-wide surveys; discussions and meetings with the community; meetings with Neighborhood Planning Councils; meetings with policymakers; and more.